hi0ji/hi0ji/README.md

 <div align="left">

 ### 1) Mangopra
-**A thesis mobile app that detects copra and classifies its quality grade using YOLO26, GLCM-based feature extraction, and lightweight deep learning models for efficient and accurate mobile-based assessment.**
+**A mobile app that detects copra and classifies its quality grade using YOLO26, GLCM-based feature extraction, and lightweight deep learning models for efficient and accurate mobile-based assessment.**
 🔗 [View Project]([LINK])

 **Highlights**